lishali/lishali.github.io/_posts/2016-02-03-rework_deep_learning.markdown

 ## **General Thoughts**

 This past week I went to the [Rework Deep Learning][1] conference.
 It was a good two days of talks by both top researchers in DL and companies applying DL.
-I made summary notes for the talks divided them by ‘Research’ and ‘Companies’, within these two categories they are simply in order of who talked first in the following sections.
+I made summary notes for the talks and divided them by ‘Research’ and ‘Companies’.
+Within these two categories they are simply in order of who talked first.
 There was also a Q&A with Andrew Ng which I stuffed under 'Research'.

 The research talks were an excellent line up.
 All presented on recent work, though if you keep up with the literature, they should be familiar.
 I won't mention any in particular here because I think their summaries are all worth reading if you are not yet familiar.